pandeyaparna2022/Ribosome_profiling/README.md

 preparing_indices.sh </path/to/annotation/files/> </path/to/destination/for/output/files/>

-In caseses where two different types of input files are required two input paths are need to be given.
-The script can be run as follows:
+In some caseses where two or more different types of input files are required, two input paths need to be given.
+For the scripts that require 2 input files the scripts can be run as follows:

 example.sh <path/to/type1_input/files/> <path/to/type2_input/files/> <path/to/output/files/>

-Following files require 2 input and 1 output paths:
+Following scripts require 2 input and 1 output paths:

 mapping.sh </path/to/input/trimmed/fastq.gz/files/> <path/to/prepared/indices> </path/to/output/files/>
 feature_counts.sh </path/to/annotation/file(.gtf)/for/transcriptome/> </path/to/sorted/bam/files/> </path/to/output/files/>

+For the scripts that require more than 2 input files the scripts can be run as follows:

+example.sh <path/to/type1_input/files/> <path/to/type2_input/files/> <path/to/type3_input/files/> <path/to/output/files/>

+Following scripts require 3 input and 1 output paths:
+Codon_occupancy_generation.sh <path/to/GRCh38_p13_APPRIS_CDS_plus18_SingleLine.fa/file> <path/to/sam/files/generated/by mapping/filtered/reads/to/the/transcriptome/> <path/to/Codon_occupancy_cal.sh/script/> <path/to/output/files/>